• Skip to primary navigation

 * The chimichangas won't be as crunchy baked in the oven, but they will still be delicious!

 Another way to make them is to skillet fry them.
-To do this, I would make sure that the filling is at least warm and then add 1-2 Tbsp of oil into a frying pan and heat on high.
+To do this, I would make sure that the filling is at least warm and then add 1-2 tablespoon of oil into a frying pan and heat on high.

 Place the chimichanga seam side down and reduce the heat to medium or even medium-low.
 Let the chimichanga cook for a good 3-5 minutes and then flip to brown and crisp the other side.